whocov/trend_analysis_public/README.md

 Two metrics are used as proxy for the current levels of infection:

-1.  *% of historical peak of case incidence*: this metric uses the highest case incidence reported over a weekly time window, excluding the last 90 days of data; this metric works in most cases, but there are several caveats:
+1.  *% of historical peak of case incidence*: this metric uses the highest case incidence reported over a weekly time window; in situations where a country is currently going up its historical peak, this metric will slightly exceed 100%
-      - the last peak may have happened in the last 90 days
-      - some countries with a slow, continuous build-up of cases and no previous waves do not have a ‘peak’
-      - increases in case incidence may reflect increases in testing/surveillance
 2.  *death incidence per 1M inhabitants*: this metric is less sensitive to testing or case reporting; however, it does not solely reflect changes in COVID-19 dynamics, and is likely impacted by healthcare